nexssp/cli/README.md

-nexss project new myproject # or nexss p new myproject cd myproject nexss start # or nexss s      - run the project nexss s --server # if you have specified server, this will start the server nexss s --verbose # this will display all extra information during run nexss project info # or nexss p i - display info about project
+nexss project new myproject # or nexss p new myproject cd myproject nexss start # or nexss s      - run the project nexss s --server # if you don't have specified server, this will start the server at 127.0.0.1
+# path in the url becoming sequence eg.
+# http://localhost:8080/myseq1/abc will load myseq/abc sequence
+nexss s --verbose # this will display all extra information during run nexss project info # or nexss p i - display info about project